2018 Bajaj Pulsar 150 will come with several cosmetic design changes, addition of rear disc brake and flatter telescopic front fork

 |Max Torque||12.5Nm @ 6500rpm|

-At the heart of the new Bajaj Pulsar 150 is the same 149cc, 4-stroke DTS-i, single-cylinder air-cooled engine, which is now upgraded as per BSIV norms.
+At the heart of the new Bajaj Pulsar 150 is the same 149cc, 4-stroke DTS-i, single-cylinder air-cooled engine.
 This motor is capable of generating a peak power of 14.8bhp at 9000rpm and 12.5Nm of torque at 6500rpm.
-Transmission, too, remains unchanged – i.e. 5-speed unit.
-However, the new Pulsar 150 is said to be more comfortable and better to ride.
-The clutch, too, is lighter than before.
+Transmission, too, is expected to remain unchanged – i.e. 5-speed unit.
+However, the new Pulsar 150 is likely to be more comfortable and better to ride.
+The clutch is also likely to be lighter than before.
+The bike will also come with a rear disc equipped version.

-The 2017 edition Pulsar 150 looks aggressive with all new laser edged graphics with premium new paint, wolf eyed headlamp with twin pilot lamps, Gun metal engine color and color coded alloy wheel decals.
-The bike also gets carbon fiber accents and new instrument cluster graphics.
+The 2018 edition Pulsar 150 looks aggressive with new body graphics and new premium paint jobs, wolf eyed headlamp with twin pilot lamps, gun metal engine color and color coded alloy wheel decals.
+Instead of single-seat layout, the new model will come with split seat arrangement for sportier look.
+The bike gets flatter front forks for better stability on bumpy roads.
+The bike has carbon fiber accents and stylish graphics for the instrument console.
 What further enhances its sporty appearance is aerodynamic fairing on the muscular fuel tank.
 This naked street fighter comes equipped with clip-on handlebar, complete with pass switch, electric start and engine kill switch.

 Front – Telescopic with anti-friction bush